beerfactory/beerfactory-site/content/pages/features/brewbox-features.rst

 Software
 --------

 As for monitoring BrewBox software will drive the hardware interface outputs to control brewery actuators.
-Values or states sent to ouptus will depend on programmatic setup.
+Values or states sent to outputs will depend on programmatic setup.
 Brewer will be able to :

 - manually set the state or value of some outputs
 - automatically trigger state change or value on physical quantity change